 Fürbinger2 examined 200 cases of impotence, aged from 18 to 52, and found that 50 per cent. of all cases occurred in the fourth decade of life.
 All these cases were from private practice; on the other hand, out of 15,000 patients treated at Friedrichshain during the last three years, only two came for defective facultas cœundi.
 Among such patients young single men exceed married men in number.
 Officers, merchants, and physicians make up the largest contingent; theologians and teachers the smallest.
-The cause was, in 28 per cent., onanism; in 38 per cent., gonorrhæa; in 13 per cent., both of these factors; 10 per cent. were given to great excess in venery.
-In accordance with these figures, 89 per cent. of cases of impotence occurred in patients who attributed their malady to onanism, gonorrhæa, and excesses.
-Only 10 per cent. showed a blame-Fürbinger was also able to note variation of less past life. sexual power in the same individual, in accordance with physical and mental conditions and external circumstances. firm this observation from my own experience.
-As a rule, impotence goes hand in hand with neurasthenia.
-"It may be the only symptom of neurasthenia" (Fürbinger).
-For this reason it is difficult to separate impotentia cœundi psychica from impotentia cœundi nervosa irritativa (sexual neurasthenia), as Caspar 1 does, even though it must be allowed that this distinction, in accordance with the predominance of symptoms of sexual neurasthenia, or purely psychical symptoms, is practically useful.
+The cause was, in 28 per cent., onanism; in 38 per cent., gonorrhœa; in 13 per cent., both of these factors; 10 per cent. were given to great excess in venery. accordance with these figures, 89 per cent. of cases of impotence occurred in patients who attributed their malady to onanism.

-3 "Ueber Impotentia virilis," Med. chirurg.
+2 " Ueber Impotentia virilis," Med. chirurg.
 Rundschau, 1890, p.
 188.

 1 Comp.
 Leonpacher, "Psy.
 Impotenz," Friedreich's Blatter für gericht.
-Medizin., 1887, p.
+Medizin.
+1887, p.
 290.